frankuyan/Ethernaut/King/approch.md

 **Soluton**

-an approach to this problem would be to create a new contract to send some ETH while deploying the contract.
-One way you can implement this would be to use an `attack
+an approach to this problem would be to create a new contract to send some ETH while deploying the contract. the constructor `AttackKing` takes a target contract address and sends more ether than the current prize to the target contract.
+In this case, our attack constructor becomes the new contract.
+The `call()` function inside `AttackKing` allows us to conduct a Reentry Attack that uses and empty `""` array.